 - Usually won’t carry the company or write many “second checks”.
 This is the biggest issue.
 Traditional VCs usually reserve another 1x-2x of their first check for later investments.
 Corporate VCs don’t.
 They also generally don’t want to “carry” a company and write another check if no one else will.
 VCs don’t like this either, but they’ll often do it.

 - Aren’t usually great at bringing in next round investors.
-Top seed investors are good at brining in Series A investors.
+Top seed investors are good at bringing in Series A investors.
 Same with Series A investors and Series B investors.
 This rarely works with corporate VCs.
-Some are very good at this though, e.g. Salesforce Ventures.

 - Priorities change.
 It may take you 10-12 years to get to an IPO, longer to go the distance.
 What are the odds that corporate venture program will even exist at this point, or in the same form?
 Low.
 This may not be a huge deal.
 But traditional venture firms aren’t going anywhere in most cases.
 They legally and contractually live 10+ years at a minimum.

 - Can help solidify an existing partnership.
 An investment won’t create a partnership.
-But it can help solidify one that already exists.
+It really won’t.
+But as noted above, it can help solidify one that already exists.
 An investment may anoint one vendor in the space as the preferred vendor over competitors.
 This can really help.
+In fact, corporations can take their investments in core partners more seriously than the relatively small investment would merit.
+Big Tech Companies know the handful of startups they’ve invested in that are strategic to them.
+It helps to be one of them.

 - Less valuation sensitive.
-Let’s be honest, this is a big driver.
-Many corporate venture funds that aren’t as ROI focused as traditional VC funds.
+Many corporate venture funds aren’t as ROI-focused as traditional VC funds.
 No one wants to pay a bad price, no one is stupid.
 But corporate VCs often aren’t judged on pure IRR.
-Some are (e.g., Intel).
-But those that aren’t will be less sensitive to price.
+But those that aren’t will be less sensitive to price, so long as it’s reasonable.

 - Validation.
 This is minor, but real.
-Having Salesforce or Google invest in your company does equal validation.
+Having Salesforce or Google or Shopify invest in your company does equal validation.
+It really can help.
+It’s like a piece of PR you get … that is enduring.

 - Flexibility to buy smaller stakes and invest between traditional rounds.
 A traditional VC fund may only want to buy 10%+ of a start-up, and may only want to invest in a traditional round.
 But a corporate VC may be fine investing any time, and may be fine with a smaller stake.
-This can be very helpful.
+This can be very helpful, especially for more capital-efficient startups that just want a bit more capital to fill up the tank.

 Not Such a Big Deal:

-- Few control issues.
+- Few control issues these days — if Corporate VC is well established.
 Corporate VCs wanting to control start-ups with lots of conditions is a bit of a dated concept.
 This is rare these days with well-established programs.
 Just walk if there are a lot of strings.
-No well-established corporate VC program is going to ask for M&A options or blocking rights.
+No well-established corporate VC program is going to ask for M&A options or any real blocking rights.
 New programs, or direct investments, may however.
+And they may at least ask to be kept in the loop in some fashion for M&A. That’s often fair, if the terms aren’t intrusive.
+In any event, try to sell less than 5% to any corporate VC.
+This is the most important way to minimize control.

 - Asks for integrations, etc. Many corporate VCs won’t have a lot of strings anymore, but often ask for integrations to be built in particular.
-It’s 2018.
+Just do it.
 Integrating with one more API is not that big of a deal, and can be outsourced.
 Most importantly, these conditions, if put into deals, are often soft without firm or short-term deadlines.

 If you net this out, corporate VC is usually ideal in smaller chunks, and not leading rounds.
 Which is what most of them like anyway.